NixOS/nix.dev/source/tutorials/nixos/installing-nixos-on-a-raspberry-pi.md

 Run `sudo -i` to get a root shell for the rest of the tutorial.

 At this point you'll need an internet connection.
-If you can use an ethernet cable, plug it in.
+If you can use an ethernet cable, plug it in and skip to the next section.

 If you're connecting to wifi, run `iwconfig` to find the name of your wireless network interface.
 If it's `wlan0`, replace `SSID` and `passphrase` with your data and run: